yogensia/elden-ring-texture-exporter/README.md

 - Open Substance Painter.
 - Open the JavasScript menu and enable `elden-ring-texture-exporter`.
 - You should see an icon of a Pot Friend appear in your toolbar.
 If you can't find it it's possible you have the plugins toolbar hidden.
 It can be enabled from the following menu: `Window` > `Toolbars` > `Plugins`.
+- You can ignore all the other files found in the archive.

 ## Usage